TechD-git/watsonDemos/dataAggregator/README.md

 You can install these tools as stand-alone products.

+You need node.js installed prior to running this. https://nodejs.org/en

 Grab this directory incuding package.json into a directory. "npm install" will set it up.

-Data Aggregator will expect a set of NLU credentials at ../nlu.txt Copy the JSON in full from your NLU service credentials into this file.

 run the tools: node data_aggregator.js https://targetwebsite.com